Thunderbirds Add 15 Shows to 2026 Season

 The Thunderbirds F-16s during a demonstration at Charleston AFB.
 Photo: USAF

-The U.S. Air Force Thunderbirds have added 15 new performance dates to their 2026 schedule, bringing the team’s season total to a record-tying 67 demonstrations across North America.
+The U.S. Air Force Thunderbirds have added 15 new performance dates to their 2026 schedule, bringing the season total to a record-tying 67 demonstrations across North America.
+The expansion responds to overwhelming demand from communities that lost Thunderbirds appearances during pandemic-era cutbacks and have been waiting patiently ever since.

-• Reno Air Races (September) – First appearance since 2019
+• Reno Air Races (September) – First appearance since 2019.
+This one is huge.

-• Indianapolis Air Show (June) – Inaugural performance
+• Indianapolis Air Show (June) – Inaugural Thunderbirds performance

-• Chicago Air & Water Show (August) – Added second demonstration day
+• Chicago Air and Water Show (August) – Added a second demonstration day

-• Wings Over Houston (October) – Returns after 4-year gap
+• Wings Over Houston (October) – Returns after a 4-year gap

 • Dayton Air Show (June) – Commemorating 100 years of military aviation at Wright-Patterson

 The Thunderbirds receive over 200 show requests annually for roughly 65 available slots.
+Not everyone gets a yes.
 Selection criteria include:

-• Geographic distribution – The team tries to reach all U.S. regions each season
+• Geographic spread – The team tries to reach all U.S. regions each season

-• Venue suitability – Airspace, runway length, emergency facilities
+• Venue capability – Airspace, runway length, emergency facilities

-• Rotation fairness – Sites that haven’t hosted recently get priority
+• Rotation fairness – Sites that have not hosted recently get bumped up

-“Every community that hosts us invests significant resources,” said Thunderbirds commander Lt.
+“Every community that hosts us invests significant resources,” said Lt.
 Col. David Sundlov.
 “We take that seriously.
 Our goal is to make every appearance count.”

 Thunderbirds pilot entering cockpit